PTDonnelly/contrails/README.md

 1. `ForwardModel`: Class representing the 4A/OP forward model.
 2. `Retrieval`: Class that handles the atmospheric retrieval process.
-3. `Inputs`: Class for reading the IASI Level 2 product file and calculating retrieval parameters.
+3. `Inputs`: Class for reading the IASI Level 1C calibrated spectra and Level 2 products and calculating retrieval parameters.
 4. `main()`: The main function that initializes the inputs, runs the retrieval, and displays the results.

 ## Dependencies